Aketirani/audio-mnist/README.md

 |
 ├── .pre-commit-config.yaml     <-- Pre-Commit Configuration
 |
-├── readme.md                   <-- You Are Here
-|
 ├── flowchart.wsd               <-- Pipeline Flowchart
 |
 ├── main.py                     <-- Main Python Script
 |
 ├── main.sh                     <-- Main Shell Script
 |
+├── readme.md                   <-- You Are Here
+|
 ├── requirements.txt            <-- Package Requirements
 ```

 ## Dataset
-The [dataset](https://www.kaggle.com/datasets/primaryobjects/voicegender) consists of 30.000 audio samples of spoken digits (0-9) of 60 different speakers.

-There is one directory per speaker holding the audio recordings.

-Additionally "audioMNIST_meta.txt" provides meta information such as gender or age of each speaker.
+This project utilizes a comprehensive [dataset](https://www.kaggle.com/datasets/primaryobjects/voicegender) encompassing 30,000 spoken digits (0-9) audio samples from 60 distinct speakers.
+The dataset includes a directory for each speaker containing their respective audio recordings and a meta-information file detailing the gender and age of each speaker.

 ## Model Selection
-XGBoost (eXtreme Gradient Boosting) is a powerful and popular machine learning library for gradient boosting.
-It is designed to be efficient and scalable, and is particularly useful for large datasets and complex models.

-One of the key advantages of XGBoost is its ability to handle missing values and categorical variables, which makes it a great choice for datasets like ours that may have missing or categorical data.
-Additionally, XGBoost is known for its ability to handle high dimensional data, which is useful for our audio classification task as we are using a large number of features extracted from the audio recordings.

-XGBoost also includes a number of regularization techniques, such as L1 and L2 regularization, which can help prevent overfitting and improve the generalizability of the model.

-Another important advantage of XGBoost is its ability to handle non-linear relationships between the features and the target variable, which is useful for our task as the relationship between the audio features and the speaker's gender may not be linear.

-In summary, XGBoost is a powerful and versatile tool that is well-suited for our audio classification task due to its ability to handle high dimensional data, missing values, categorical variables, and non-linear relationships.
+The choice of XGBoost (eXtreme Gradient Boosting) is grounded in its efficiency and scalability, especially for large datasets and complex models.
+It stands out for its capacity to manage missing values, categorical variables, and high-dimensional data, making it aptly suited for the project.
+Moreover, it encompasses regularization techniques that deter overfitting and enhance model generalization.

 ## Model Architecture

-The XGBoost model used in this project is a gradient boosting tree ensemble model.
-The architecture of this model is composed of several decision trees, each of which is trained to make a prediction for the target variable (speaker's gender).
-The final prediction is made by combining the predictions of all the individual trees.
+The project employs a gradient boosting tree ensemble model within the XGBoost framework.
+This model synergizes predictions from several decision trees to arrive at a final prediction for the target variable — the speaker's gender.
+A set of key parameters, including learning rate, maximum tree depth, and number of trees in the ensemble, govern the model, allowing for fine-tuning to attain optimal performance on the dataset.

 The model uses the following key parameters: